-Vitamin D is fat soluble and is important for proper immune functioning and your overall health.
+Vitamin D is fat-soluble and is important for proper immune functioning and your overall health.
 However, if you are not getting adequate Vitamin D then it can have severe side effects on your body.

-Almost 50% of normal population are at risk of vitamin D deficiency and the insufficiency gets higher in elderly people.
+Almost 50% of the normal population are at risk of vitamin D deficiency and the insufficiency gets higher in elderly people.

-By increasing the level of vitamin D in the body, you can ward off chronic diseases including cancer, heart diseases, infections and mental health conditions.
+By increasing the level of vitamin D in the body, you can ward off chronic diseases including cancer, heart diseases, infections, and mental health conditions.

 Vitamin D deficiency Causes: